Dee Dee Ramone: Later music projects

-In 1987, before leaving the Ramones, Dee Dee embarked on a brief hip hop career as rapper "Dee Dee King" with the album Standing in the Spotlight.
+In 1987, before leaving the Ramones, Dee Dee embarked on a brief hip-hop career as rapper "Dee Dee King" with the album Standing in the Spotlight.
 Dee Dee had recorded "Funky Man" as Dee Dee King in 1987.
 Music critic Matt Carlson wrote that the album "will go down in the annals of pop culture as one of the worst recordings of all time".
 After the album failed, he returned to punk rock with various short-lived projects such as Sprocket (which also featured Richard 'The Atomic Elf' Bacchus of D Generation and the Spikey Tops).
 In 1987 Dee Dee wrote and produced a song called "Baby Doll" for the Chesterfield Kings ("Baby Doll"/"I Cannot Find Her", acoustic version 1987, Mirror Records, later recorded by American rock and roll band the Connection, on their album New England's Newest Hit Makers).

 Months after he left the Ramones, in the fall of 1989, Dee Dee already performed songs such as "Poison Heart" and "Main Man" (later to be recorded by the Ramones) with his band the Spikey Tops.

 In 1991, Dee Dee was briefly involved with transgressive punk rock singer-songwriter GG Allin, playing the guitar with Allin's backup band the Murder Junkies.
 His involvement lasted approximately one week, enough for him to be briefly interviewed during the filming of Todd Phillips' Allin documentary Hated: GG Allin and the Murder Junkies.
 In the film, Dee Dee reveals that he was unaware of the band's name, even after joining.
 Rehearsal recordings of him with Allin and the Murder Junkies appears on the Hated soundtrack, as well as on the posthumous live Allin compilation Res-Erected.
 Video footage of the rehearsals is available on DVD through Allin's estate's website.
-Dee Dee never actually played a live gig with the band.
+Dee Dee never actually played live with the band.

 In 1992, Dee Dee formed another short-lived project named Dee Dee Ramone and the Chinese Dragons, which was followed by the most successful of his post-Ramones projects, a group named Dee Dee Ramone I.C.L.C.
 (Inter-Celestial Light Commune), which lasted from 1994 to 1996.
 The group featured New York City bassist John Carco (formerly of Queens hardcore group Misguided) who befriended Dee Dee when the two attended Alcoholics Anonymous meetings together during the summer of 1992.
 After writing more than a dozen songs and recording several demos for an upcoming Ramones album with producer Daniel Rey, Dee Dee decided to keep the material for his new band.
 After working with several drummers and playing several live shows in the New York City area, Dee Dee and Carco moved to Amsterdam to record a four-song EP and fourteen-track album for Rough Trade Records.
 I Hate Freaks Like You was released on April 17, 1994.
 It features Nina Hagen on two of the album's fourteen tracks.
 The three-piece line up now consisted of Dee Dee (vocals, guitar), Carco (bass, vocals), and Dutch drummer Danny Arnold Lommen.